qgis/QGIS-Enhancement-Proposals/qep-401-overview-widget-types.md

 #### Other UI/UX enhancements

  + **Filter/search box**, taking advantage of the model-based tree view.
  + **Form preview**, to give users the option to see what they'll get easily and in the right place, i.e., without having to follow additional steps like closing Layer properties, enabling editing and adding a feature just to see what they've just configured in action.
 The preview will be opened in a new window, parented to the Vector Layer Properties dialog.
  + In the form layout panel, users will have the possibility to **switch between aliases and item names**, depending on their needs.
 This is particularly handy to easily find form layout items as they will be displayed in the generated input form, which may be cumbersome nowadays.

- + The widget configuration panel (i.e., the right-hand side panel) currently shows display, field and widget associated configurations in a single page.
-We'll separate them in **three tabs**:

-    + Display: display group;
-    + Field: general group, constraints, default values;
-    + Widget: widget type.

-     To ease association, the Field tab could get the focus when a user selects an available item in the left-hand side panel, whereas the Widget tab would get the focus when a user selects an item in the form layout panel (i.e., the one in the middle).

 ## Deliverables